Public Suffix List: List

 While com, uk, and us are top-level domains (TLDs), Internet users cannot always register the next level of domain, such as "co.uk" or "wy.us", because these may be controlled by domain registrars.
 By contrast, users can register second level domains within com, such as example.com, because registrars control only the top level.
-The Public Suffix List is intended to enumerate all domain suffixes controlled by registrars.
+The Public Suffix List is intended to enumerate all domain suffixes controlled by registrars, as well as those controlled privately such as github.io.

 An internet site consists of the online resources which can be controlled by the registrant of a domain name.
 That includes resources available via the domain and all its sub-domains.
 Two domains are related if they are in the same site, i.e. they share a suffix that is not included in the Public Suffix List.

 Security issues like a same-site attack can arise if the Public Suffix List is incorrect, or if browsers or sites are not properly configured.

 Some uses for the list are: